In this article

 - Select Add Block Page

-- Select External Block Page
+- Choose External Block Page

 - Enter the External Block Page URL

-- Select Save
+- Select Save Block Page

 Test a Block Page

-- Use our test domains
+- Use DNSFilter test domains

-Related resources
+Related Resources

 - Adjust Ad and Tracker settings to prevent NODATA responses